 Speaker #2 - Consul General Caroline Saunders

-British Consulate General, Calgary
+British Consulate General in Calgary

 Caroline is a career diplomat with diverse experience overseas and in London.
 Her most recent roles with the Foreign and Commonwealth Office (FCO) were Head of Global Challenges and Innovation and Head of Global Low Carbon Growth.